 It’s helpful to have multiple masks on hand.
 Keeping a stockpile of masks enables you to rotate them, so you always have a clean mask handy.

 If you’re prone to maskne or have sensitive skin, a breathable, washable cotton face mask is the way to go.

-Thompson Tee’s premium face masks for adults and kids are double-layered, made with 100% cotton and manufactured in the U.S.A.
+Thompson Tee’s premium face masks for adults and kids are double-layered and made with 100% cotton.
 They’re also safe to bleach, wash in hot water and dry on high heat without stretching or shrinking.
 Plus, they’re priced affordably at only $5.99 each, so you can stock up for the whole family!